-Noted patient safety expert Dr. Lucian Leape spoke out recently spoke out about medical school culture being a root cause of poor quality (see my blog post “Is Medical Education a Systemic Root Cause of Poor Quality?“).
+Noted patient safety expert Dr. Lucian Leape spoke out recently about medical school culture being a root cause of poor quality (see my blog post “Is Medical Education a Systemic Root Cause of Poor Quality?“).

 Now, he's criticizing Lean in the publication “Modern Healthcare,” as part of this article “Leape sees potential for change.” (free registration required)

-It’s not the core of the article, but it has me wondering if he’s criticizing generally accepted Lean principles or what I call “L.A.M.E.” — Lean As Misguidedly Executed.
-L.A.M.E. includes stuff that people call “lean” but really isn’t a good representation of true Lean mindsets and practices.
+It's not the core of the article, but it has me wondering if he's criticizing generally accepted Lean principles or what I call “L.A.M.E.” — Lean As Misguidedly Executed.
+L.A.M.E. includes stuff that people call “lean” but isn't a good representation of true Lean mindsets and practices.